Government’s tax take almost doubles in 10 years

 They show that the Government collected a record €59 billion in taxes last year, exceeding the 2018 performance by 6.8 per cent or €3.75 billion.

-This was nearly double the €31 billion collected in 2010, capping a remarkable turnaround in the State’s finances since the crash.
+This was nearly double the €31 billion collected in 2010, underlining the turnaround in the State’s finances.

-The Department of Finance said taxation receipts last year were €1.4 billion ahead of expectations thanks to another strong influx of coporation tax.
+The Department of Finance said taxation receipts last year were also €1.4 billion ahead of expectations, thanks to another strong influx of corporation tax.

-The business tax generated a record €10.9 billion in 2019, €1.4 billion above profile, and is now the Government’s third biggest tax category.
+The business tax generated a record €10.9 billion in 2019, €1.4 billion above profile, and is now the Government’s third-largest tax category.

-The strong performance is likely to see the Government run a budgetary surplus of about €1.5 billion for 2019, which corresponds to about 0.4 per cent of GDP, up from the expected 0.2 per cent set out in October.
+The strong performance will see the Government run a budgetary surplus of about €1.5 billion for 2019, which corresponds to about 0.4 per cent of GDP, up from the expected 0.2 per cent set out in October.

+Department of Finance chief economist John McCarthy said the €1.5 billion surplus would be used to boost the cash balances of the State’s debt-managing agency, the National Treasury Management Agency (NTMA).

+“Ultimately when it works through the system it will reduce debt from what would otherwise have been the case,” he said.

 The Government is aiming to achieve a surplus of 1 per cent of GDP by 2022, equal to as much as €3.6 billion a year.